opensearch-project/sql/docs/user/dql/functions.rst

 - zero_terms_query
 - boost

+For backwards compatibility, matchquery is supported and mapped to the match query.

 Example with only ``field`` and ``query`` expressions, and all other parameters are set default values::

     os> SELECT lastname, address FROM accounts WHERE matchquery(address, 'Street');